JuliaDynamics/TransitionsInTimeseries.jl/docs/src/index.md

 ## [Content] (@id content)

-Multi-stability is an ubiquitous feature of real-world dynamical systems, as for instance in epidemiology, sociology and climate science.
-The transition between two stability regimes can be abrupt and of large magnitude, although its trigger can be gradual and of small amplitude.
-The repercusions of such transitions can be hard to mitigate.
-Finding mathematical tools to predict their occurence solely based on data has therefore been an active field of research over the last decades.
-Hereby, many terms were employed such as *early warning signals*, *resilience indicators*, *regime-shift identifiers*, *change-point detection* and *transition indicators*. `TransitionIndicators.jl` sticks to the latter terminology and provides an interface that:
+Multi-stable systems can display abrupt transitions between two stability regimes.
+To predict such tranistions in real-world systems solely based on data, mathematical tools have been developped in the last decades.
+Numerous terminologies have been used for them, such as *early warning signals*, *resilience indicators*, *regime-shift identifiers*, *change-point detection* and *transition indicators*. `TransitionIndicators.jl` sticks to the latter terminology and provides an interface that:

 - Allows a fast computation of common transition indicators with a couple of lines, as demonstrated in the [example section](@ref example).
 - Makes the surrogate analysis to test for significance [under the hub](@ref workflow).
 - Can be easily extended by any user without touching the source code.
 - Reduces the programming overhead for any researcher willing to benchmark new methods.
-- Eases the reproducibility thanks to a clear syntax and a simple installation.
+- Eases the reproducibility thanks to a clear syntax, a simple installation and RNG-seeded surrogate generation.
 - Increases trustworthiness thanks to a large test suite.

 !!! info "Similar projects"